Skip to content

 Are the Icelandic volcanoes dangerous?

 Most of them are not dangerous and Icelanders are quite laid back about their eruptions.
 Volcanic eruptions and earthquakes are usually regarded as exciting and newsworthy but nothing to be seriously worried about.
 This means Sunday drives with the family and hiking to see an active eruption and lava flow if you’re lucky.
-Frequent earthquakes leading up to volcanic eruptions are of course uncomfortable but Icelandic building regulations are quite strict with regards to this seismic activity and buildings are generally considered very safe in Iceland.
-Volcanoes are however not rides at amusement parks and display terrifying natural forces at times and eruptions are of course dangerous to a certain extent and some of the bigger volcanoes do pose something of a threat.
+But frequent earthquakes leading up to volcanic eruptions are of course incredibly uncomfortable.
+Icelandic building regulations are very strict with regards to this seismic activity and buildings are generally considered very safe in Iceland.
+As the town of Grindavík became badly damaged in a swarm of earthquakes in November 2023, with pavements split by crevasses and holes, the buildings stood their ground.
+Volcanoes are however not rides at amusement parks and display terrifying natural forces at times, and eruptions are of course dangerous to a certain extent and some of the bigger volcanoes do pose something of a threat.
 One more than others…

 The most famous volcanoes in Iceland